hbc/HBC_master/index.md

 </div><!-- /.tile -->

 <div class="tile">
-  <h2 class="post-title">Research Computing</h2>
+  <h2 class="post-title">Bioinformatics Infrastructure</h2>
-  <p class="post-excerpt">We work with major research computing groups at Harvard and in the cloud to help you get your analysis completed.</p>
+  <p class="post-excerpt">We contribute to the development of bcbio-nextgen, a framework for the automated, scaleable, reproducible analysis of major next-generation sequencing data types.</p>
 </div><!-- /.tile -->

 </div><!-- /.tiles -->